-Borrowings under the Second Loan Agreement are secured by substantially all of the Company's assets.
-Interest is payable at specified margins above either the Eurodollar Margin or the Prime Rate.
-The interest rate varies based upon the ratio of funded debt to adjusted EBITDA and ranges from Eurodollar Margin + 1.625% to 2.375% or Prime + 1.00% for the revolving credit line and from Eurodollar Margin + 2.00% to 2.75% or Prime + 1.00% for the term loan.
-Adjusted EBITDA is defined as net (loss) income less benefit from (provision for) taxes, depreciation expense, amortization expense, stock-based compensation expense, interest and other income (expense), acquisition costs for business combinations, extraordinary or non-recurring non-cash expenses of losses including, without limitation, goodwill impairments, and any extraordinary or non-recurring cash expenses in an aggregate amount not to exceed \$5.0 million for the life of this Second Loan Agreement.
-The revolving credit line requires an annual facility fee of 0.375% of the revolving credit line capacity.
+EBITDA is defined as net (loss) income less (provision for) benefit from taxes, depreciation expense, amortization expense, stock-based compensation expense, interest and other income (expense), acquisition costs for business combinations, extraordinary or non-recurring non-cash expenses or losses including, without limitation, goodwill impairments, and any extraordinary or non-recurring cash expenses in an aggregate amount not to exceed \$5.0 million for the life of this Second Loan Agreement.
+The revolving loan facility requires an annual facility fee of 0.375% of the revolving credit line capacity.

 The Second Loan Agreement expires in November 2016.
-The credit facility agreement restricts the Company's ability to raise additional debt financing and pay dividends, and also requires the Company to comply with other nonfinancial covenants.
-In addition, the Company is required to maintain financial ratios computed as follows:
+The Second Loan Agreement, as amended, restricts the Company's ability to raise additional debt financing and pay dividends, and also requires the Company to comply with other nonfinancial covenants.
+In addition, the Company is required to maintain financial covenants as follows: